 Often new hitters will get distracted while at the plate and have difficulty keeping their eyes on the ball.
 Or they lose track of the ball when it gets about half way to the plate.
 Some will also keep their eyes at the pitchers hip where you are telling them to watch the ball from.

 Some are also actually only using one eye to watch the ball as their head is not turned fully to face the pitcher.
 For new hitters this is not an easy task as their body is facing away from the pitcher.
-Use the coloured ball drill to practice keeping the eyes on the ball.
+Use the colored ball drill to practice keeping the eyes on the ball.

 Only think of Hitting

 It is difficult as coaches to allow our new hitters to only focus on the task at hand sometimes.
 We want so much to help them at the plate by relaying instructions to “get their hands up” or “relax the elbows” or “focus on the ball”.
 This actually can have us contribute to the most common softball hitting errors which is distraction.

 It is not such a bad thing to want to help our players however it can also be distracting for them.
 For new batters especially there is so much going on around them and they are so anxious already to not strike out or hit into an out.
 If you can allow them to relax and let their body do the work I guarantee you they will have as much success as they would if we are giving instructions.